Preparation for the Program & Project

 Both MSTAR mentors and past students highly recommend advanced preparation before your arrival.
 Primarily, this helps you hit the ground running with your research.
 On top of that, it will also impact your ability to communicate more effectively with your mentor and their research team.

-You will receive paperwork via email so the UNC MSTAR program can initiate a required background check.
-Firstly, you receive a emailed link to fill out information online and then sign electronically.
-It is important that you do this right away.
-For your information, the background check website has a checklist which only you can monitor for completion to prevent time consuming delays.
-Delays affecting your background check status may include:
+The UNC MSTAR program requires a background check for each student.
+You will receive a link via email to complete the form online and sign electronically.
+It is important to do this right away.
+In addition, the background check website has a checklist which only you can monitor for completion.
+This checklist also helps prevent time-consuming delays which may affect your background check status.
+Delays may include:

-While we understand you may have taken similar training modules for your home institution, UNC MSTAR requires you to complete the and training modules before beginning your research work at UNC.
-After admission into the program, the coordinator will inform you which training modules you need for CITI and UNC OSHA (you receive links to these modules).
-Upon completion of each of these online training sessions, you receive a certificate of completion.
-In turn, you must email this certificate to for the University and program records. r
+After admission into the program, the coordinator then informs you which training modules you need for CITI and UNC OSHA (you receive links to these modules).
+Upon completion of each online training session, you received a certificate of completion.
+In turn, you must then email this certificate to the program coordinator for the University and program records.